-The Minn Kota Riptide comes in many different models which include the Terrova model, like the one mentioned earlier in this post, but the Riptide also has a big difference in the way it was constructed.
+The Minn Kota Riptide comes in many different models, which include the Terrova model like the one mentioned earlier in this post.
+Still, the Riptide also has a big difference in the way it was constructed.

 All Riptide models by Minn Kota are saltwater rated and designed solely with saltwater use in mind, whereas the black standard models are only rated for use in freshwater.